Each year the Norwegian Nobel Committee receives several hundred nominations for the Nobel Peace Prize.

 All living persons and active organizations or institutions are eligible candidates for the Nobel Peace Prize.
 What is considered a valid nomination is defined by the Nobel Foundation’s statutes.
 In order for a nomination to be valid, it must be submitted no later than January 31.
-Submissions are made through an online form.
-The online form is active from mid September of the year prior to the nomination deadline.
+Submissions shall preferably be made through an online form.

 Members of the Nobel Committee may add further names to the list during their first meeting after the nomination process is closed.